Jungle Pir Alizai: Food

-Their staple diet included hand made bread (Dodi), boiled meat (Shorwa) and butter milk (Sholumbay).
+Their staple diet included handmade bread (Dodi), boiled meat (Shorwa) and butter milk (Sholumbay).
 Landi, dried meat, is commonly used during winter.
 It is generally made of mutton or goat meat.
 Sheep are specially fattened and slaughtered.
 The animal is thoroughly cleaned and then it is salted and some special ingredients are rubbed in it.
 The animal is hanged and exposed to the air and is ready for use after one month.
 When required for eating, it is boiled for 5 hours in an earthen pot over a slow fire.
 It is normally eaten when it is extremely cold.

 Tea especially green (Shnay chai) was and is still taken during winter and black tea (slaymani chai) during the summer.
 The majority of the male population wear turban, shalwar and kameez, both in winter and summer.
 A Patu (piece of cloth) is always lying on their shoulders in both seasons.
 Women wear a long dress with beautiful embroidery on the bosom, sleeves and edges of the dress usually hand made.
 They also wear a shawl over their heads as they observe purdah.
 The women in particular knit their hair in thin plaits and added a gum base to stick them together.
-This basic style of the dress is, however, changing, with the spread of development and growing prosperity, dresses have become somewhat modernised.
+This basic style of the dress is changing, with the spread of development and growing prosperity, dresses have become somewhat modernised.
 Women usually weave caps with beautiful embroidery on them for their male folk and also plait beautiful naras or nadas (string used for tying the shalwar) woven with wool and colorful threads which are given at times of Eid.
 Eggs are also collected by the women folk which are boiled and colored and given to children and youngsters for Eid festivities.
 With the passage of time, these small villages grow into larger ones, bringing changes in the lives and improving the way of living of the people.